Tips on How to Sell Art to the Affluent Market

-This situation has not always been the case.
+There is a growing wealth divide in the U.S. and elsewhere.
+The buying power of middle-income consumers is down, while the top one percent alone holds more wealth than the middle class.
 Before 2010, the middle class owned more wealth than the top one percent.
 Since 1995, the share of wealth held by the middle class has steadily declined, while the top one percent’s share has steadily increased.

 How Do You Feel About Money?

 Your feelings about money, wealth, and wealthy people make a difference.
 Neutral to okay or better is good.
-Anything less is almost certain to hinder your efforts marketing to rich people.
-Sometimes our attitude is so subtle we aren’t conscious of the effects it makes.
-Awareness of your feeling towards money and how you react to income disparity are real things.
+Anything less is likely to hinder your efforts to market to rich people.
+It pays to understand and control your feelings so they don’t temper opportunities.

-Birds of a Feather Flock Together.
+Birds of a Feather Flock Together

 The affluent market consists of those U.S. households with an annual income of $100,000 or more.
 Wealthy earners represent the top 20 percent of consumers.
 Since there are roughly 125 million U.S. households, the entire segment constitutes around 25 million households.

-Developing a collector base among the affluent is a massive benefit to your career.
-Fortunately, consumer trends, communication tools, and technology make getting this done not only possible but easy compared to art marketing techniques of past generations.
+In my Guerrilla Marketing for Artists: How 100 Collectors Can Bulletproof Your Career book, I devote much time to building a loyal following of direct buying collectors.
+Developing a collector base among the affluent greatly benefits your career.
+Fortunately, consumer trends, communication tools, and technology make getting this done not only possible but easy compared to the art marketing techniques of past generations.

 Follow These Tips to Improve Your Original Art Sales to the Affluent Market: